decred/dcrdex/docs/wiki/Header.md

 # Notifications Panel

-The notifications' panel can be opened by clicking the notifications icon on the [header](#top).
+The notifications panel can be opened by clicking the notifications icon on the [header](#top).

 <img src="./images/using-bison-wallet/header-notifications.png" width="400" alt="">

 ## Notifications Tab

-The notifications tab displays important updates, alerts, and other actionable information related your wallets, transaction and DCRDEX accounts.
+The notifications tab displays important updates, alerts, and other actionable information related to your wallets, transactions, and DCRDEX accounts.

 <img src="./images/using-bison-wallet/notifications-note.png" width="400" alt="">